 The Department of Health's complaints guidance will offer further advice.
-Please also consult the Patient Advice and Liaison Services (PALS) website, where you can search for the contact details of your local PALS office, which can help you through the complaints process.
+Please also consult the NHS Choices website where you can search for the contact details of your local Patient Advice and Liaison Service (PALS) office, which can help you through the complaints process.

 Questions about alerts

 From 1 June 2012 all enquiries related to alerts (Rapid Response Reports, Patient Safety Alerts, Safer Practice Notices etc) should be directed to the Central Alerting System Helpdesk: email@example.com.